 Its often stated that in any crisis, there is both danger and opportunity.
 Many in our industry may view the new developments in 21CCF as a threat – brokers have increased client compliance reporting responsibilities that may negatively impact their client relationships.
 Importers, on the other hand, may defer too much to the broker, assuming that their expertise will always provide the accurate results they can rely on without recognizing they retain the primary liability for entry errors.

-Though every such change creates an opportunity – for brokers to more clearly define their role with clients at the outset of their relationship and for importers to increase their knowledge of their foreign-origin products and their obligations to CBP regarding these items.
-One thing is certain – it will be a dramatically different world of importing into the US, and those brokers and importers that are successful must acclimate themselves to these changes.
+Every such change creates an opportunity – for brokers to more clearly define their role with clients at the outset of their relationship and for importers to increase their knowledge of their foreign-origin products and their obligations to CBP regarding these items.
+One thing is certain – it will be a dramatically different world of importing into the US, and successful brokers and importers must acclimate themselves to these changes.